 02 Oct TikTok Bans Body-Shaming Ads

 We’re back with another week of social media news in Spark Growth’s Spark Social Report!
-This week, TikTok has imposed a ban on fasting apps and weight loss supplement-related ads, and Pinterest has rolled out “Story Pins.”
+This week, TikTok has imposed a ban on body-shaming ads, and Pinterest has rolled out “Story Pins.”
 Read the full article to learn more about what’s new on the top social media apps!

 TikTok has become more popular over the last few years, and more recently, marketers have been using the platform for advertising purposes.
 With many social media platforms often being inundated with ads that promote harmful weight loss products, however, TikTok has imposed a ban on fasting apps and weight loss supplements related ads.
 The platform has also put restrictions on ads that promote negative rhetoric around body image.
 In addition, users can report harmful ads, add comment filters to prevent trolling on their feeds, and even block profiles that engage in negative behavior.

 This week, Facebook is implementing a new ad policy where it will be disabling all the ads of eCommerce pages that have low scores.
 A “low score” is considered 2 or under, and is based on a scale of 0 to 5.
 Scores are based on surveys of users who have purchased products after they see or click on a Facebook ad.
 Businesses who are running campaigns for an eCommerce brand who are not aware of or haven’t been keeping track of their Facebook score can double-check their score by clicking this link here.

 In an attempt to prevent the spread of misinformation and fake news, Twitter is planning to roll out a feature that prompts the user to read what they’re retweeting before sharing it.
 This is an effective way to encourage users to actually read the article beforehand as well as becoming aware of its credibility, in case it contains misleading or false information.

 🔜 Making the prompt smaller after you’ve seen it once, because we get that you get it